sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 ### <a name='MigrationPlan'></a>Migration Plan

 Management clusters using AAD pod identity should have a seamless migration process which is well documented.

-As part of upgrade that supports AZWI, the env variable can be set to true to use AZWI.
-But if capz uses AZWI, it can use only one identity at a time and it can pose challenges to migration if the management cluster is using different identity simultaneously from the AAD pod identity.

 ### <a name='TestPlan'></a>Test Plan